mathesar-foundation/mathesar-wiki/docs/engineering/architecture/index.md

         - `type_options`
     - `preview_settings` -- describes how we should show each table's rows when it's linked to by a foreign key

-1. Using the returned info, the web service filters a `TableMetadata` model based on returned `oid`s, and gathers
+1. Using the returned info, the web service filters a `TableMetadata` model based on the passed `database` and returned `oid`s, and gathers

     - `import_verified`
     - `is_temp`